NearInfinityBrowser/NearInfinity-assets/README.md

 # NearInfinity-assets
 *Various resources related to Near Infinity.*

-Folder `redistributable` contains scripts and resources to build prepackaged installers for Windows and macOS.
+Folder `redistributable` contains scripts and resources to build prepackaged installers.

 Folder `icons` contains icon resources used by the installers, as well as build scripts for creating icon resources if needed.